-[B]Age 1 Growth, Recruitment, Survival, and Size Structure

-We estimated the effect of rotenone treatment on Largemouth Bass MLA-1 for both large-sized and small-sized impoundments using a BACI analysis.
+Age-1 growth, recruitment, survival, and size structure.—We estimated the effect of rotenone treatment on Largemouth Bass MLA-1 for both large-sized and small-sized impoundments using a BACI analysis.
 We obtained MLA from otolith-aged subsamples by taking the average length of each age class, weighted by the sample size in each size class (DeVries and Frie 1996).
-We used a linear mixed-effects model via maximum likelihood with independent random effects of impoundment and year intercepts and a fixed effect of rotenone treatment (once or twice) on the natural logarithm of Largemouth Bass MLA-1 for normality.
+We used a linear mixed-effects model via maximum likelihood with independent random effects of impoundment and year intercepts and a fixed effect of rotenone treatment (once or twice) on the natural logarithm of MLA-1.

-We evaluated the effect of rotenone treatment on natural-logarithmic-transformed electrofishing catch-per-unit-effort (CPUE) of age-1 Largemouth Bass and stock-sized Bluegill (i.e., >80 mm) for both dependent variables in a BACI analysis for both large-sized and small-sized impoundments.
-We analyzed the effects of rotenone application on Largemouth Bass recruitment using age-1 CPUE, whereas effects on non-target Bluegill used Bluegill CPUE.
+We evaluated the effect of rotenone treatment on natural-log-transformed electrofishing catch-per-unit-effort (CPUE) of age-1 Largemouth Bass and stock-sized Bluegill (i.e., >80 mm) using a BACI analysis for both large-sized and small-sized impoundments.
+We analyzed effects of rotenone application on Largemouth Bass recruitment using age-1 CPUE and effects on non-target fish for rotenone application (i.e., Bluegill) using Bluegill CPUE.
 For each dependent variable, we fit a linear mixed-effects model via maximum likelihood that included independent random effects of impoundment and year intercepts and a fixed effect of rotenone treatment.

 We tested for compensatory age-0 Largemouth Bass survival after rotenone treatment using an index of Largemouth Bass age-0 survival.
 The survival index was calculated by dividing March age-1 electrofishing catches by the mid-summer follow-up seine (day-42) catches from the previous year.
-We tested for differences in the survival index as a function of rotenone treatment frequency (i.e., no treatment, one year, two years) for both large-sized and small-sized impoundments using liner models with a fixed effect of rotenone treatment.
+We tested for differences in the survival index as a function of rotenone treatment frequency (i.e., no treatment, one year, two years) for both large-sized and small-sized impoundments using linear models with a fixed effect of rotenone treatment.